 We have shown that, in the early stages of the mating process before cells have selected a mating partner, or upon exposure to low-level pheromone levels, fission yeast cells display a dynamic site of polarization.
-The small GTPase Cdc42, a central eukaryotic regulator of cell polarization, forms clusters that appear and disappear dynamically at the plasma membrane.
+The small GTPase Cdc42, a central eukaryotic regulator of cell polarization, forms a cortical patch that appears and disappears dynamically at the plasma membrane.
+Ras GTPase, which promotes Cdc42 activity, is also active at these patches.
+Interestingly, patch dynamics depends on pheromone concentration, with higher concentrations extending the patch residence time.
 The timelapse shows cells of distinct mating types, in which activators of Cdc42, which are co-dynamic with Cdc42, have been labelled green or red.
 The green-labeled cell appear to explore several potential partner before settling on one for fusion.

 We further discovered that these patches are fully developed polarity sites, at which secretory vesicles (transporting amongst other cargoes the P-factor) accumulate, and which (in M-cells) are enriched in the M-factor transporter, arguing that pheromones are locally released at these sites.
 Furthermore, while pheromone receptors occupy a large portion of the cell surface, the associated Gα specifically accumulates at the patch, suggesting that the patches are sites of receptor activation, in agreement with pheromone levels modulating their lifetime.
 Thus, each patch is a mobile communication site, where pheromone signals are sent and locally interpreted.